0x20/gatekeeper/README.md

 Gatekeeper listens to commands on the `hsg/gatekeeper/cmd` topic.
 So far it supports the following commands:

 * `open`: open the gate
+* `eventmode?`: query event mode state, result will be published in the `hsg/gatekeeper/eventmode` topic.

 Gatekeeper will also publish events on the `hsg/gatekeeper/*` topics:

 * `hsg/gatekeeper/open`: this topic will have a message published with the owner as described in the data file upon a successful call to open the gate.
 * `hsg/gatekeeper/ring`: this topic will have a message published when the phone number of the Gatekeeper device is rang.
 This does not signal a successful authentication.
 The contents of the messages in this topic should be discarded.
+* `hsg/gatekeeper/eventmode`: this topic will disclose if event mode is enabled or not.
+When a 1 is published, event mode is enabled.
+0 means disabled.